Potassium Iodide (KI): Dosage, Side Effects, Information

 - Allergic reactions, potentially severe

-KI rarely causes adverse affects on a person's thyroid gland when taken as recommended.
-Generally, people are more likely to experience adverse effects on their thyroid gland if they take a higher dose of KI than recommended, have a pre-existing thyroid disease, or have taken KI for a number of days.
+KI rarely causes adverse effects on a person's thyroid gland when taken as recommended.
+Generally, people are more likely to experience adverse effects on their thyroid gland if they take a higher dose of KI than recommended, have a pre-existing thyroid disease, or have taken KI for several days.

 Newborns who are less than a month old and receive more than one dose of KI are at specific risk for developing a condition referred to as, 'hypothyroidism,' involving thyroid hormone levels that are too low.
 When hypothyroidism is not treated, it can cause damage to the newborn's brain.
 Newborn's who receive KI need to have their thyroid hormone levels checked as well as monitored by a physician.
 Repeat doses of KI in newborns is something that should be avoided.

 Thomas C. Weiss is a researcher and editor for Disabled World.
 Thomas attended college and university courses earning a Masters, Bachelors and two Associate degrees, as well as pursing Disability Studies.
 As a Nursing Assistant Thomas has assisted people from a variety of racial, religious, gender, class, and age groups by providing care for people with all forms of disabilities from Multiple Sclerosis to Parkinson's; para and quadriplegia to Spina Bifida.

 Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative news, reviews, sports, stories and how-tos.
 You can also connect with us on Twitter and Facebook or learn more on our about us page.